 The art of remounting skis involves removing the ski bindings, plugging up the holes and remounting a new set of bindings (or the old ones) in a different position.
 If you haven’t considered it, you certainly are not alone, but there are some great benefits to remounting skis.

-What are the big benefits to remounting skis?
+What are the big benefits of remounting your skis?

 - A ski that is too stable and hard to turn can be corrected by remounting into a more forward position to make turning easier.